Limona777/Stylized-Scene-Rendering/README.md

 - Highly customizable via a large set of adjustable parameters and toggle switches for each effect layer.

 #### Interactive Sand
-A real-time terrain deformation system composed of the `TerrainCamera` C# script and custom shaders, based on depth detection:
+A real-time terrain deformation system composed of the C# script and custom shaders, based on depth detection:
 - An orthographic camera captures the scene from above, using a replacement shader to render objects with a specific tag into a depth map.
 - Results are accumulated into two alternating `RenderTexture`s, blending the previous height map with the current frame's depth each frame to record impressions and particle accumulation.
 - The shader reads the dynamic height map, drives vertex displacement along the Y-axis, and reconstructs normals from neighboring-pixel height differences.